Morgoth: Quenta Silmarillion

-Morgoth resumes his rule in the North of Middle-earth, this time in Angband, a lesser fortress than Utumno, but not so completely destroyed.
+Morgoth resumes his rule in the North of Middle-earth, this time in the half-ruined fortress of Angband.
 He rebuilds it, and raises above it the volcanic triple peak of Thangorodrim.
 The Silmarils he sets into a crown of iron, which he wears at all times.
 Fëanor and most of the Noldor pursue him, along the way slaying their kin the Teleri and incurring the Doom of Mandos.
-On arriving in Beleriand, the region of Middle-earth nearest Angband, the Noldor establish kingdoms and make war on Morgoth.
-Soon afterwards, the Sun and the Moon rise for the first time, and Men awake if they had not done so already.
-The major battles of the ensuing war include the Dagor-nuin-Giliath (Battle Under the Stars, fought before the first rising of the Moon), Dagor Aglareb (Glorious Battle), Dagor Bragollach (Battle of Sudden Flame) at which the long-standing Siege of Angband is broken, and the battle of Nírnaeth Arnoediad (Unnumbered Tears) when the armies of the Noldor and the Men allied with them are routed and the men of the East join Morgoth.
-Over the next several decades, Morgoth destroys the remaining Elven kingdoms, reducing their domain to an island in the Bay of Balar to which many refugees flee, and a small settlement at the Mouths of Sirion under the protection of Ulmo.
+On arriving in Beleriand, the Noldor establish kingdoms and make war on Morgoth.
+Soon, the Sun and the Moon rise for the first time, and Men awake.
+The major battles include the Dagor-nuin-Giliath (Battle Under the Stars, fought before the first rising of the Moon), Dagor Aglareb (Glorious Battle), Dagor Bragollach (Battle of Sudden Flame) at which the Siege of Angband is broken, and the battle of Nírnaeth Arnoediad (Unnumbered Tears) when the armies of the Noldor and the Men allied with them are routed and the men of the East join Morgoth.
+Over the next several decades, Morgoth destroys the remaining Elven kingdoms, reducing their domain to an island of refugees in the Bay of Balar, and a small settlement at the Mouths of Sirion under the protection of Ulmo.

 Before the Nírnaeth Arnoediad, the Man Beren and the Elf Lúthien enter Angband and recover a Silmaril from Morgoth's crown after Luthien's singing sends him to sleep.
 It is inherited by their granddaughter Elwing, who joins those dwelling at the Mouths of Sirion.
 Her husband Eärendil, wearing the Silmaril on his brow, sails across the sea to Valinor, where he pleads with the Valar to liberate Middle-earth from Morgoth.

-During the ensuing War of Wrath, Beleriand and much of the north of Middle-earth is destroyed and reshaped.
-Morgoth summons many Men to his side during the fifty-year conflict, which becomes the largest, longest, and bloodiest conflict in Arda's history.
-In the end, Morgoth is utterly defeated, and his armies are almost entirely slaughtered.
-The dragons are almost all destroyed, and Thangorodrim is shattered when Eärendil kills the greatest of dragons, Ancalagon the Black, who crashes upon it as he falls.
-The few remaining dragons are scattered, and the handful of surviving Balrogs hide themselves deep within the earth.
+During the ensuing War of Wrath, Beleriand is destroyed.
+Morgoth summons many Men to his side during the fifty-year conflict, the longest and bloodiest in Arda's history.
+Morgoth is utterly defeated.
+Thangorodrim is shattered when Eärendil kills the greatest of dragons, Ancalagon the Black, who crashes upon it as he falls.
+The few remaining dragons are scattered, and the few surviving Balrogs hide themselves deep within the earth.
 Morgoth flees into the deepest pit and begs for pardon, but his feet are cut from under him, his crown is made into a collar, and he is chained once again with Angainor.
-The Valar exile him permanently from the world, thrusting him through the Door of Night into the void, excluding him from Arda until the prophesied Dagor Dagorath, when he will meet his final destruction.
-His evil remains, however, and his will influences all living creatures.
+The Valar exile him permanently from the world, thrusting him through the Door of Night into the void until the prophesied Dagor Dagorath, when he will meet his final destruction.
+But his evil remains, and his will influences all living creatures.